Valentin-Kalchev/networking/README.md

 # Description
 Simple Networking layer for communication via HTTP for iOS and macOS.
 Implement the `Requestable` protocol and use the `Requester` to send a HTTP request and get a response.
 See `RequestableSample` as an example.

+# Swift Package Manager
+Add https://github.com/Valentin-Kalchev/networking as a Swift Package Repository in Xcode and follow the instructions to add Networking as a Swift Package.

 # Example usecase inside an API module
 ```
 public struct AccountsAPI {